Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 Therefore, it is important that people claiming for a personal injury against a company in liquidation understand that even though a valid claim may exist, there may be no way to make a claim due to the excess included in the company’s employee liability insurance.
 For this reason, solicitors are often wary of taking on these kinds of claims under a No Win No Fee agreement.
 If you contact us, we can help you decide whether there is a likelihood of making a successful claim in your case.

-Claiming Personal Injury Against Companies Who Have Ceased Trading or Dissolved or Gone into Administration
+Making A Personal Injury Claim Against Companies Who Have Ceased Trading or Dissolved or Gone into Administration

 In some cases, it may be possible to make a personal injury claim against the director of dissolved company.
 There would need to be extenuating circumstances, such as the individual being largely responsible for the personal injury, due to gross negligence, recklessness or criminal activities.
 Yet once again, the likelihood of success is quite low.